panel1

 run;

-This particular example creates a panel of histograms that show the distribution of values for the points variable, grouped by the unique values of the team and position variables.
+This code creates a panel of histograms that show the distribution of values for the points variable, grouped by the unique combinations of the team and position variables.
+The LAYOUT=LATTICE option is particularly useful here as it instructs SAS to arrange the resulting plots in an optimized grid structure, facilitating efficient visual comparison of the four resulting subgroups.

 /*create dataset*/